 Phasing out operations at Washington’s refineries would be good for the state’s climate goals, for the health of Puget Sound, and for the rights of native peoples in the region.
 But it would have profound impacts on the people who work at the facilities, and those effects would extend to nearby communities where the refineries contribute a lot to the economy.

 In this chapter, we will explore the significance of the refining industry for workers and local communities.
 It’s only fair to acknowledge at the outset of this chapter that the authors are white-collar knowledge workers who do not live near or work at the refineries.
-Our livelihoods would not be harmed by decommissioning them.
+Our livelihoods would not be harmed by retiring them.
 Whatever comes next for Northwest refineries, it should include, explicitly, provisions to support refinery workers and create new jobs in high-wage industrial enterprises, including renewable energy.
 Left to its own devices, the energy markets have often resulted in unfair and unplanned transition, as happened to the coal miners of Appalachia.
 There is no reason we should allow the Northwest oil industry to treat its workers that way.

 This chapter does not explore employment opportunities that may result from transitioning to a green energy economy.
 That topic will be covered in a subsequent chapter.